ub-math/exam_guides/docs/instructor.md

 The two ingredients needed to build an exam are:
 * your exam pdf (or tex or docx)
-* your class roster with PINs that was generated for you by the Associate Chair
+* your class roster that was generated for you by the Associate Chair

 With a VPN connection, upload these two files to your exams folder on the server, `yogiberra.sens.buffalo.edu`.
 Then log in to this server, navigate to your exams folder and run the watermark script: